mozilla/webmaker-browser/README.md

 ## Webmaker for Desktop

 Mozilla Webmaker's mission is to help enable a new generation of digital creators and webmakers, giving people the tools and skills they need to move from using the Web to actively making the Web.
-To this end, the Webmaker App is an entry point to the Webmaker community that provides a radically simple interface for creating mobile application directly on device.

 ## Getting Started